mandeepairborne/samweb/content/demo/index.md

 [Link to another page](@/demo/page.md).

-There should be whitespace between paragraphs.
+There should be whitespace between paragraphs[^1].

 # Heading 1
 ## Heading 2